A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Test problems results

-Fig. \ref{fig:sodcr1zoom} shows the zoomed-in CR entropy profile from the shock tube problem.
-Four vertically aligned panels display results from four different methods.
+Fig. \ref{fig:sodcr1zoom} shows the zoomed-in CR entropy profile from the shock tube problem using four different methods.
 In each panel, black, green and blue curves correspond to solutions obtained using $1^{\rm st}$, $2^{\rm nd}$ and $3^{\rm rd}$-order schemes.
-The top panels show that the results are not unique.
-Most importantly, the solutions obtained using the method \emph{Et+Ecr (Unsplit-vdp)} and \emph{Eg+Ecr (OpSplit-pdv)} depend on spatial reconstruction.
-This can be seen by comparing different curves in the $1^{\rm st}$ and $2^{\rm nd}$ panels in the top row.
-Other than $3^{\rm rd}$ and $4^{\rm th}$ columns [i.e., other than \emph{Et+Scr} and \emph{Et+Ecr (Unsplit-pdv)} methods], the numerical solution depends on spatial reconstruction.
+The top left panels indicate that the results are not unique: the profile obtained using the \emph{Et+Ecr} (\emph{Unsplit-vdp}, first panel) and \emph{Eg+Ecr} (\emph{OpSplit-pdv}, second panel) methods depend on the choice of spatial reconstruction.
+On the contrary, the \emph{Et+Scr} and \emph{Et+Ecr (Unsplit-pdv)} schemes (shown in the $3^{\rm rd}$ and $4^{\rm th}$ columns) are in better agreement\footnote{We have also tested the HLLI solver of \citet{Dumbser2016} on this problem and find non-uniqueness of the solution.}.

-Conversely, the results in the bottom panels of Fig. \ref{fig:sodcr1zoom} show very similar profiles and have been obtained by fixing the CR pressure behind the shock, as explained in the following.
-First, we employ a shock detection algorithm (c.f., section \ref{subsec:shockdetect}) to identify shocked zones.
-Then we redistribute the shocked zone's thermal and CR energies using a parameter defined as
+We now consider the bottom panels of Fig. \ref{fig:sodcr1zoom} which, on the other hand, exhibit very similar profiles and have been obtained by fixing the CR pressure behind the shock, as explained in the following.
+First, a shock detection algorithm (section \ref{subsec:shockdetect}) is employed to identify shocked zones.
+Then we redistribute the shocked zone thermal and CR energies using the parameter

 where